Prince Harry begins new life in Canada away from the royal family

 "There really was no other option," he said at an event for Sentebale, a charity he co-founded, which helps children affected by HIV in Africa.

-The couple has not yet spelled out their future plans.
-The queen’s statement offered only the clue that they “have made clear that everything they do will continue to uphold the values of Her Majesty.”
+The couple have not yet spelled out their plans.
+The queen's statement offered only the clue that they "have made clear that everything they do will continue to uphold the values of Her Majesty."